fivebot-printer/fivebot/docs/index.md

 ## General instructions

+{: .warning }
 **DISCLAIMER:** any modification of your 3D printer is done at your own risk and this project comes without warranties!

 Read all of the instructions and notes before ripping your printer apart.

+### Assembly
+When assembling plastic parts, remember not to over-tighten and to come back and re-tighten if necessary (since all plastics will creep do varying degrees).

 ### Printed parts
 Files in each mod's STLs directory, linked from each page.
 Required quantity per naming convention `[name]_[quantity].stl`.
 Any alternatives or optional parts are specified per mod.